 docker run --name redis -p 6379:6379 -d redis

-If you have already a MySQL server running on port 3306 of your localhost, start docker without the port-forwarding (-p 3306:3306
+If you have already a MySQL server running on port 3306 of your local machine, start docker without the port-forwarding (-p 3306:3306

 ), use docker inspect mysql